What Are Impact Resistant Roofs?

 The test uses steel balls ranging from 1.25 inches to 2.0 inches in diameter.
 The steel balls are dropped from heights of 12 feet for the 1.25 inch ball to 20 feet for the 2 inch ball.
 The test roof is struck twice in the same spot for each size steel ball.

 To meet the acceptance criteria of UL 2218, the roofing material, back surface and underneath layers must show no evidence of tearing, fracturing, cracking, splitting, rupture, crazing or other evidence of opening of the roof covering layer.
-Based on how the roofing material performs in the test, it will be classified as Class 1, 2, 3 or 4.

 Can Class 3 & 4 Roofs Ever Become Hail Damaged?